LucianoCirino/MHWI-LedgeLBG/README.md

 First set and save your settings via the gui (LLBG_settings.vbs), then run the main script (LLBG_run.vbs).

 *note: You must reload the script to apply saved gui changes.*

-## Dependencies
-Must be running on a Windows OS.

 ## Special Thanks